wendyverdonk93/docs/content/tools/payment-link/manually-generating-a-payment-link.md

 ---

 ### MultiSafepay Control
-Information regarding manually generating a payment link by using the [MultiSafepay Control](https://merchant.multisafepay.com/) can be understood by reading our in-depth [documentation](https://docs.multisafepay.com/tools/multisafepay-control/manually-generated-payment-link/)
+Information regarding manually generating a payment link by using the [MultiSafepay Control](https://merchant.multisafepay.com/) can be found in our in-depth [documentation](https://docs.multisafepay.com/tools/multisafepay-control/manually-generated-payment-link/)

 ### MultiSafepay Control App